Naved2019khan/My-Zomato-page/README.md

-# This is a zomato landing page clone
+# This is zomato clone using HTML and CSS

-Zomato-landing-page-10722
-aditya12gusain

-This is a new SETUP Branch
+# Help to understand the important concept of flexbox and grid
+# Took about 6 Hours to make